-You’ll see a lot of Mexican recipes on my blog because, I love anything Mexican or Tex-Mex.
-The bold flavors, the sauces (Moles), and toppings, I love it all!
-Today I found a dish, I had to make, called Carne Guisada.
-This dish is one not found so much in resturaunts but in really well known throughout Texas.
-Mexican mothers and grandmothers braise beef with potatoes in an aromatic chili based sauce then served simply with a squeeze of lime and a few cilantro leaves, taco style.
+You’ll see a lot of Mexican recipes on my blog because I love anything Mexican or Tex-Mex.
+The bold flavors, the sauces (Moles), and the toppings, I love them all!
+Today I found a dish I had to make, called Carne Guisada.
+This dish is not found so much in restaurants but is well-known throughout Texas.
+Mexican mothers and grandmothers braise beef with potatoes in an aromatic chili-based sauce, then serve simply with a squeeze of lime and a few cilantro leaves, taco style.
 It’s comfort food at its best.

-I have to say one thing, I do not like green peppers, so for this dish I’m using red bell peppers as a substitue.
+I have to say one thing: I do not like green peppers, so for this dish, I’m using red bell peppers as a substitute.

 Prep Time: 15 minutes